James Carse, in his wonderful book, Finite and Infinite Games, suggests:

 Distinguishing finite from infinite games using business as an example

-The purpose of business is to make a profit.
+The purpose of business is to make a profit.- The purpose of business is to generate true wealth for all stakeholder groups.

 to see if this site is a fit for you.